lxnt/fgtestbed/README.rst

 If you feel like experimenting with fg-raws themselves, create a directory and put some yaml in there.
 Then supply it at the end of the above command line.

 Model it based on supplied yaml files.
 The code parses directories of yaml files in the order listed (first and implicitly goes the raw/std directory), definitions from later ones overriding the former ones.

-PNG file paths are relative to the directory they are referenced in.
-Cel page references are (to be) limited to a single raws directory, so you should not rely on any other directories being parsed earlier (or ever).
-The only exception is the '``std``' cel page which refers to the ``init.txt`` - defined standard tileset.
+Each directory is treated as a raws module.
+All yaml files there can refer to the tilesets, materialsets, effects and cel pages defined only in the files from the same directory, with the exception of '``std``' cel page always which refers to the ``init.txt`` - defined standard 16x16 tile set.
+Cel page definitions can only refer to the graphic files in the same directory.

+Nesting of directories is allowed, but keep in mind that the order in which subdirectories are processed is not defined.

 Dump format